Last updated:

 Our work on Easthampstead Road is one of the most important parts of the South Wokingham Distributor Road.

-From April 2026, the road will be closed between Star Lane and Heathlands Road, with a diversion in place for vehicles, but access will remain open for pedestrians and cyclists.
+From 10 April, the road will be closed between Star Lane and Heathlands Road, with a diversion in place for vehicles.

 The road layout will be permanently transformed and when works on the Central Section are finished, part of Easthampstead Road will be permanently closed off to form a cul-de-sac.